paulomarruda/CommonDataStructures/README.md

     return 0;
 }
 ```
-Note that you only need to call `iterDelete` if the loop is interrupted before it reaches the end of the vector, since the `iterNext` function delete the iterator and set it to `NULL` at the end of the iteration.
+Note that you only need to call `iterDelete` if the loop is interrupted before it reaches the end of the vector since the `iterNext` function deletes the iterator and sets it to `NULL` at the end of the iteration.

 ## Tuple